learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 method from the store, to dispatch actions and update the state.

-Now let's think about which part of our application would belong in the official Redux library &mdash; that is, which part of our codebase would be common to all applications.
+Now let's think about which part of our application would belong in the official Redux library — that is, which part of our codebase would be common to all applications.
 Well, probably not the reducer as our reducers seem unique to each React & Redux application.
 The reducers are unique because sometimes we have reducers that would add or remove items, or add or remove users, or edit users,